hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-storage-node.md

 	Added disk 192.0.2.29:a1410063335 to ring

-3.Verify the contents of `object-1.builder` file to ensure that new node and disk are added to your existing ring.
+3.Verify the contents of `object-1.builder` file to ensure that the new node and disk are added to your existing ring.

 	#ringos view-ring -f /root/ring-building/object-1.builder